orsolyalukacs/friend-zones/README.md

 ## Overview

-The main idea behind this project is to create a web app that displays a user's friends, and their associated time zones, in relation to the timezone of the user.
+The main idea behind this project is to create a web app that displays a user's friends, and their associated time zones, in relation to the time zone of the user.

 ## Basic Pages and Functionalities